Early signs of progress for oceanic whitetip sharks

 Each year, scientists from across the Pacific gather in Noumea, New Caledonia, to exchange ideas on the region’s most pressing fisheries issues.
-Among them, was Dragonfly director and fisheries scientist Philipp Neubauer, and fisheries scientist Kath Large, to attend a pre-assessment workshop hosted by the Secretariat of the Pacific Community (SPC).
+Among them this year were Dragonfly Data Science director and fisheries scientist Philipp Neubauer and fisheries scientist Kath Large, attending a pre-assessment workshop hosted by the Secretariat of the Pacific Community (SPC).

-Dragonfly has been working with SPC for several years, helping assess the health of shark populations caught as bycatch in tuna fishing operations.
+Dragonfly has been working with SPC for several years, helping assess the status of shark populations caught as bycatch in tuna fishing operations.

-This latest meeting is the third one that Dragonfly has been able to attend in person, providing a chance to present early findings, gather feedback, and build regional consensus on upcoming assessments for tuna fisheries (and tuna adjacent species such as sharks) before the work is formally carried out.
+This latest meeting was the third one that Dragonfly has been able to attend in person, providing a chance to present early results, gather feedback, and build regional consensus on upcoming assessments for tuna fisheries (and tuna adjacent species such as sharks) before the projects are formally carried out.

-Over the next four months, Philipp and the team are carrying out a stock assessment on the oceanic whitetip shark species - one of the most heavily impacted shark species in Pacific tuna fisheries.
+Over the next four months, Philipp and the team are working on a stock assessment on the oceanic whitetip shark species—one of the most heavily-impacted shark species in Pacific Ocean tuna fisheries.

-Currently, the species is believed to be hovering at just 3-4% of its original abundance.
+Currently, the species is believed to be hovering at just 3 to 4% of its original abundance.

 “There’s some tentative evidence that oceanic whitetip sharks might be slowly recovering following management action about a decade ago,” Philipp explains.